zl3311/BItools/README.md

 ---
 ## Facebook Prophet

-The name of **Facebook Prophet** was pushed to me several times when I was browsing blogs on Medium.com.
+The name of **Facebook Prophet** was pushed to me several times when I was browsing DS blogs on Medium.com.
 Out of curiosity, I dived deeper into it.

-I do have some experience on time series analysis using different approaches, and I personally classify common methods into two categories:
+I do have some experience in time series analysis using different approaches, and I personally classify common methods into two categories:
 * Statistics approaches.
 I put methods like ARIMA family and filter-based methods (Holt Winters, LOWESS, STL decomposition...) into this category.
 These methods are popular among the statistics and the econometric communities, where interpretability matters a lot more than model performance.
 It's true that there is nothing bad about interpretability.
 However, when model performance is a major drawback, interpretability might become relatively less important in these cases, which leads to the popularity of the next category.
 * Deep learning approaches.
 DL-based sequential models, e.g., RNNs, LSTMs, and variations like with CNNs/encoders and decoders, suffer the same common drawback as almost all deep learning methods: **blackbox nature**, which means that it's really a mess to dive deep into the intermediate layers and understand what is actually happening.
 Despite the mess, DL models are generally better at representing highly nonlinear patterns, which means that these models would most likely outperform the above classic statistics approaches for cases with abundunt data and complex relationships.